Martz Summer Conference (5th: 2013: Boulder, Colo.)

 The Legacy and Future of Governance, Reserved Rights, and Water Transfers

-Environmental Policy Commons, Hydrology Commons, Indian and Aboriginal Law Commons, Judges Commons, Law and Politics Commons, Legal Remedies Commons, Legislation Commons, Natural Resources and Conservation Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, Physical and Environmental Geography Commons, President/Executive Department Commons, Public Policy Commons, Water Law Commons, Water Resource Management Commons
+Environmental Policy Commons, Hydrology Commons, Indigenous, Indian, and Aboriginal Law Commons, Judges Commons, Law and Politics Commons, Legal Remedies Commons, Legislation Commons, Natural Resources and Conservation Commons, Natural Resources Law Commons, Natural Resources Management and Policy Commons, Physical and Environmental Geography Commons, President/Executive Department Commons, Public Policy Commons, Water Law Commons, Water Resource Management Commons